rcapillon/3DFEM/README.md

 * Linear frequency-domain dynamics using a reduced-order model based on elastic modes
 * Linear time-domain dynamics using the Newmark scheme and a reduced-order model based on elastic modes
 * Uncertainty Quantification:
+  - Parametric probabilistic model for the mass density and Young's modulus in dynamics solvers
   - Nonparametric probabilistic models for reduced matrices in dynamics solvers
+  - Generalized probabilistic approach, including both parametric and nonparametric uncertainties, in dynamics solvers
   - Direct Monte Carlo method for uncertainty propagation

 ### Post-processing
 * Plotting of Frequency-Response Functions (FRF), time trajectories
 * Plotting of confidence intervals on FRF and time trajectories in stochastic simulations
+* Plotting of probability density functions at a given step using gaussian kernel density estimation
 * Export of a deformed mesh to VTK format (PolyData legacy format)
 * Export of a series of deformed meshes to VTK format for animations (elastic modes, time-domain solutions)